symfony/symfony-docs/book/doctrine.rst

         $em = $this->getDoctrine()->getManager();

-        // register the Product entity with Doctrine's entity manager.
+        // tells Doctrine you want to (eventually) save the Product (no queries yet)
         $em->persist($product);

-        // synchronize all the registered entities with the database.
+        // actually executes the queries (i.e. the INSERT query)
         $em->flush();

         return new Response('Saved new product with id '.$product->getId());